-The remainder of your time will be spent in schools; the bulk of your experience will be spent in your main school, with an alternative 6 week placement in another hub school.
+The remainder of your time will be spent in schools, with the bulk of your experience spent in your main school and an alternative 6 week placement in another hub school.
 We try to ensure that your 6 week alternative placement provides you with a contrasting context so that you develop a broader range of professional skills.

 Our school based training sessions take part in schools across the hub and give all trainees the opportunity to come together regularly for a whole day to observe excellent teaching and to develop key professional skills.
 This also provides a mutually supportive context for trainees.

 The Primary PGCE (QTS) Programme is taught and assessed at Masters Level.
 In addition to a recommendation for QTS, if you pass all academic elements of the programme you will also leave with level 7 credits, which is equivalent to one third of a master’s degree.
 Full academic support is provided to ensure you are fully prepared for assessment regardless of your prior experiences.

 Studies and Professional Issues in Education (SPIRE)